The complete guide to 18:6 intermittent fasting

 So be real with yourself and make sure your 16-hour (or however long) fasts are working well before you stretch to 18.

 The dehydration we talked about earlier?
-Yeah, that could still be an issue, even if you’re experienced at intermittent fasting.
+Yeah, that could still be an issue, even if you’re an experienced intermittent faster.

 18:6 means you’re probably going to cut your calories, so increase your water intake to handle the water that’ll disappear with the food you’re now not eating.